So you’ve been following and sticking with your skincare routine yet it doesn’t seem to be working because your acne is still here.

 - Improving your gut health.
-The trillions of bacteria in your gut plays a role in everything, including the health of your skin.
-If your gut is healthy your skin’s healthy.
+The trillions of bacteria in your gut play a role in everything, including the health of your skin.
+If your gut is healthy your skin’s health.
 So keep your gut healthy and happy.

 - Regulating your hormones.
 Lots of foods can disrupt your hormonal balance so it’s better to avoid them.

 - Regulating your immune system.
-Do this buy eating healthy foods, that supports your gut which helps boost your immune system.
+Do this by eating healthy foods, that support your gut which helps boost your immune system.

 5 Acne food causes